APozo04/minecraft-py-actions/README.md

    - Open the `startServer.bat` (Windows) or `startServer.sh` (Linux/macOS) file from the Minecraft server directory to start the server.
    - After a few seconds, the server will be up and running, and you can interact with it in the game.

-4. **Install Python Dependencies**:
-   - You need to install the required Python libraries using `pip`.
-Specifically, the `mcpi` library will allow Python to interact with the Minecraft server.
+3. **Handle Missing Dependencies**:
-   - Install the library by running the following command:
+   - If any path-related issues occur when running a bot, navigate to the repository folder (`minecraft-py-actions-main`) and execute the following command:
      ```bash
-     pip install mcpi
+     pip install -e .
      ```
+   - This is necessary because the repository uses a `pyproject.toml` file to define its dependencies and configuration.
+The `pip install -e .` command ensures that the dependencies are installed in editable mode, allowing the bots to function correctly.

 5. **Run the Python Scripts**:
-   - Clone this repository and execute the Python scripts in your terminal or Python environment.
+   - Execute the Python scripts in your terminal or Python environment.
 The scripts interact with the Minecraft server to execute actions based on your Python code.